MicrosoftDocs/azure-docs/articles/active-directory/active-directory-tou.md

 ### To add a terms of use
 1. Navigate to the dashboard at [https://aka.ms/catou](https://aka.ms/catou)
-2. Click Add.
-This will open another blade.</br>
+2. Click Add.</br>
 ![Add TOU](media/active-directory-tou/tou2.png)
 3. Enter the **Name** for the Terms of Use
 4. Enter **Display Name**.
 This is the header that users will see when they sign in.
 5. **Browse** to your finalized terms of use pdf and select it.
 6. You can **Enforce** the terms of use using one of the either a template or custom conditional access policy
 7. Click **Create**.
-8. If you selected a custom conditional access template than a new blade will appear which allows you to customize the CA policy.
+8. If you selected a custom conditional access template than a new screen will appear which allows you to customize the CA policy.
 7. You should now see your new Terms of Use.</br>

 ![Add TOU](media/active-directory-tou/tou3.png)